wot-oss/tmc/docs/_pages/40-workflows.md

 You can also use any directory as a storage space for an unnamed local repository.
 You will need to pass a `--directory` flag to most commands.

+## Publish a Catalog to a Git Forge

+Initialize the directory where your file repository is located as a git directory and use the git workflows to push it to your git forge, like GitHub or GitLab.
+You can then configure the git forge's URL as a 'http' repository.

+If the git repository is private, an access token needs to be configured using ```remote set-auth```

+This method has the advantage that the infrastructure of the forges is used and no custom infrastructure needs to be maintained by the creator.
+The downside is that any contribution has to go through a git workflow, which might not be an accessible option for system integrators.
+In addition, products will most likely want to deploy a private catalog with a curated list of TMs, without relying on a forge.

 ## Expose a Catalog for HTTP Clients

 To expose a catalog over HTTP, start a server: